-Site performance by Vector KGTP in the 2017-2018 monitoring period had been compliant across all consent related requirements.
+Site performance by the Company in the 2018-2019 monitoring period had been compliant across all consent related requirements.
 Water abstraction was undertaken and no exceedance was reported with respect to maximum daily extractable volumes.
-Though Vector drew more water than the previous monitoring period, in total they only utilised 38% of the total annual allowance.
+Though the Company drew more water than the previous monitoring period, in total they only utilised 62% of the total annual allowance.

-Discharge monitoring of effluent and stormwater was undertaken by Vector and reported monthly to the Council.
+Discharge monitoring of effluent and stormwater was undertaken by the Company and reported monthly to the Council.
 Inter-laboratory sample analysis were also undertaken on two occasions this monitoring period and the results indicated fairly good agreement across most parameters.
 Some variation was observed, however gaining accuracy at low concentrations does present its own difficulties and considering the low concentrations of target parameters the variations do not indicate a cause for concern.
 However, continued calibration of key instruments is encouraged.